sharkdp/gnuplot-mm/README.md

 gnuplot-mm
 ==========

 This package provides GnuPlot bindings for Mathematica.
-It provides the functions `gnuPlot` and `gnuListPlot` which work (to some extend) analogous to Mathematics own `Plot` and `ListPlot` functions.
+It provides the functions `gnuPlot` and `gnuListPlot` which work (to some extend) analogous to Mathematicas own `Plot` and `ListPlot` functions.

 Examples
 --------